Hajime Moriyasu: International career

 Ooft became the national coach of Japan national team in 1992.
 Ooft called up and played Moriyasu for his first match in charge against Argentina held on 31 May 1992 at the Tokyo National Stadium.
-Moriyasu was still a low-profile player at that time and many international teammates didn't know how to pronounce his name.
+Moriyasu was still a low-profile player at that time and many international teammates did not know how to pronounce his name.
 What Ooft asked him to do throughout his reign was a simple task, to "win the ball and pass it to playmaker Ruy Ramos".

-He was a member of the Japan team that won the 1992 Asian Cup and played all the Japan games except the final against Saudi Arabia for which he was ineligible due to suspension.
+He was a member of the Japan team that won the 1992 Asian Cup and played all of Japan's games except the final against Saudi Arabia for which he was ineligible due to suspension.

 Under Ooft, Japan progressed to the 1994 World Cup qualification for the 1994 World Cup.
-Moriyasu was on the pitch when Japan's hope to play in the finals was dashed by an injury time Iraqi equaliser in the last qualifier, the match that the Japanese fans now refer to as the Agony of Doha.
+Moriyasu was on the pitch when Japan's hopes to play in the finals were dashed by an injury-time Iraqi equaliser in the last qualifier, the match that the Japanese fans now refer to as the Agony of Doha.

 He was capped 35 times between 1992 and 1996.
-He scored one goal for his country in a friendly against Australia on 10 February 1996.
+He scored one goal for his country, in a friendly against Australia on 10 February 1996.

 Coaching career

 Moriyasu served as a coach for Sanfrecce Hiroshima from the 2004 season.
 He also coached the Japan national youth team which participated in the 2006 AFC Youth Championship and the 2007 U-20 World Cup.
 He was a coach for the Hiroshima first team from 2007 to 2009 before a spell coaching at Albirex Niigata.

 It was confirmed on 8 December 2011 that Moriyasu would return to Sanfrecce Hiroshima as manager for the 2012 season.
-Since then, he has won the J1 league title for both the 2012 season and the 2013 season.
+He won the J1 league title for both the 2012 season and the 2013 season.
 He left the club in July 2017 after poor results in the league campaign.

 Moriyasu was the coach of the under-23 national team preparing for the 2020 Tokyo Olympics.
 He will stay on even as his duties were broadened by his new appointment.

 Moriyasu assisted coach Akira Nishino in the last 16 in the recent World Cup finals in Russia.
 On 26 July 2018, with the current coach stepping down, the Japan Football Association appointed Hajime Moriyasu as the new coach of the men's national team, with an eye to the World Cup in 2022.
 He led Japan to the 2019 AFC Asian Cup Final after defeated Iran 3–0 at semi-finals, but was defeated at the final 3–1 to Qatar to mark Japan's first defeat at a continental final.

+In the 2022 World Cup in Qatar, Moriyasu coached Japan to historic upsets against two of the tournament favorites, Germany and Spain, defeating both by 2–1.
+In the Round of 16, Japan faced Croatia, eventually losing in a penalty shootout (1–3) after a 1–1 draw in normal time.